-The dean will make a formal written recommendation to grant tenure or not to grant tenure for each applicant along with a written explanation providing rationale or context for each recommendation not to grant tenure.
+The dean will make a formal written recommendation to grant tenure or not to grant tenure for each applicant.
+A written explanation enumerating deficiencies will be provided for each recommendation not to grant promotion.
 These documents will be included in the portfolio of the faculty member for reference by the other evaluators in the tenure process, and the portfolio will be submitted to the UPTC according to calendar deadlines established by the Office of the Vice President for Academic Affairs.

-e.
+In cases where there is a lack of consensus among the e.
 UPTC